Field Update: Displaced Venezuelans In Urgent Need of Help

 What’s next for Venezuelan families?

 Teresa Narvaez, RN, is Project HOPE’s Dominican Republic Country Director and has been integral in our Colombia response needs assessment.
-We are now on the ground, working with partners and hospitals and deploying medical volunteers.
+We are now on the ground, working with partners, the Colombian Ministry of Health and hospitals to deploy medical volunteers and provide immediate surge support of Colombian medical practitioners.